Child Sexual Abuse Lawyers

 Child sexual abuse creates psychological trauma with effects that can last a lifetime.
 Victims of such transgressions often experience post-traumatic stress disorder, depression, and anxiety long after the abuse took place.

 Although it is impossible to undo the revolting acts, it is possible for victims to receive compensation for the psychological and psychiatric treatment needed in the process of recovery.

-Morgan & Morgan has over 500 lawyers across 50 offices and the resources to stand up for child sexual abuse victims, whether they are still minors or are well into adulthood (depending on the statute of limitation laws governing the state where the abuse occurred).
+Morgan & Morgan has over 700 lawyers across 16 states and the resources to stand up for child sexual abuse victims, whether they are still minors or are well into adulthood (depending on the statute of limitation laws governing the state where the abuse occurred).
 We’re ready to fight for victims across the country, including states like California, New York, and Pennsylvania.

 What Is Child Sexual Abuse?

 Child sexual abuse is the use of force, pressure, or manipulation of a child by an adult or adolescent for the sake of sexual gratification.
 Child sexual abuse can take many forms.
 These include forcible rape, psychological pressure or coercion, indecent exposure, and proliferating child pornography.

 Forcible rape occurs without the consent of the victim and with the use of physical force or threats thereof.
 In such an incident, the victim believes that resisting would not prevent the rape.
 Forcible rape also includes attempts to commit the act.